whatisnuclear/website/waste.md

 Hence all the worry about it.

 ## What do we currently do with our nuclear waste?
 In practice, the spent fuel is never unshielded.
-It is kept underwater (water is an excellent shield) for a few years until the radiation decays to levels that can be shielded by concrete in large storage casks.
+It is kept underwater (water is an excellent shield) for a few years until the radiation decays to levels that can be shielded by concrete in large storage casks (see [video of storage casks](https://www.youtube.com/watch?v=EUvvIzH2W6g)).
 Options for final disposal include deep geologic storage and recycling.
 (The sun would consume it nicely if we could get into space, but since rockets are so unreliable, we can't afford to risk atmospheric dispersal on lift-off.)

+Finland is the world leader in long-term nuclear waste disposal.
+Their Onkalo deep geologic repository is [expected to the be the world's first](https://psmag.com/ideas/the-hiding-place-inside-the-worlds-first-long-term-storage-facility-for-highly-radioactive-nuclear-waste).

 <a name="howmuch"></a>
 ## How much nuclear waste does nuclear energy create?